 As Scientists we have a duty to follow evidence wherever it leads, even if that means admitting we backed the wrong horse.
 This can be difficult.
 We’re human and we like to think we’re clever.
 Indeed, I’m guilty of being stubborn and digging my heels in, but being a Scientist means trying to hold yourself to a higher standard.
 Admitting when you’re wrong is just a form of self-improvement.

-To finish, here’s a wonderful story told by Richard Dawkins in chapter 2 of Unweaving the Rainbow:
+To finish, here’s a wonderful story told by Richard Dawkins, found in in chapter 2 of Unweaving the Rainbow:

 One of the formative experiences of my undergraduate years occurred when a visiting lecturer from America presented evidence that conclusively disproved the pet theory of a deeply respected elder statesman of our zoology department, the theory that we had all been brought up on.
 At the end of the lecture, the old man rose, strode to the front of the hall, shook the American warmly by the hand and declared in ringing emotional tones ‘My dear fellow, I wish to thank you.
 I have been wrong these fifteen years.’